magento/devdocs/src/compliance/privacy/ccpa.md

 - **Right to opt out** of the sale of their personal information.
 - **Right to non-discrimination** in terms of price or service for having exercised a privacy right under CCPA.

-## Read the CCPA Compliance Guide
+## CCPA Compliance Guide

 A coordinated effort is required to develop and implement a plan to address CCPA compliance.
-Merchants are encouraged to use the roadmap in the CCPA Compliance Guide to mobilize resources and prioritize tasks so they can move ahead on multiple fronts.

-The CCPA Compliance Guide presents a role-based team approach from the perspective of the merchant's business to:
+Merchants are encouraged to assemble a cross-functional team and follow the roadmap outlined in [CCPA Compliance Guide][2]{: target="_blank"} to bring their company into compliance with the regulation.
+As a software developer, you might be asked to participate as a stakeholder on a cross-functional compliance team with particular emphasis on steps 2 - 5.

 1. Assemble a cross-functional team to address CCPA compliance.